lagua/rst/README.md

 Why normalize?

-While working on projects with Dojo, it became clear to me that the Dojo concept of what REST is and should be is quite concise.
+While working on projects with [Dojo Toolkit](http://dojotoolkit.org), it became clear to me that the Dojo concept of what REST is and should be is quite concise.
 The client library has been developed in tandem with Persevere, a Dojo Foundation project for the server.
 It follows these principles: